 - A major grant of more than $1 million was awarded by the Metropolitan Transportation Commission to pilot a variety of methods to connect residents and employees to transit.
 The "Making the Last Mile Connection" program will begin in Redwood City soon.

-- An update to the Existing Conditions Report, originally publshed in 2006, has been completed - this and other project reports are available here.
+- An update to the Existing Conditions Report, originally publshed in 2006, has been completed - this and other project reports are available on the Grand Boulevard website.

 What are the next steps?

 - Work has commenced on Phase II of the ECHO Study and other important infrastructure and planning activities funded by TIGER II

 - Transportation demand management programs will roll out in late spring in and around Redwood City

 - Local Community Forums are being held in corridor cities

 - The Task Force continues to meet quarterly to discuss policy and planning issues and to receive updates on the GBI work program and priority initiatives